herve4m/quay-api-operator/docs/crds/RepositoryMirror.md

 ### name

 Name of the existing repository for which the mirror parameters are configured.
-The format for the name is `namespace`/`shortname`.
-The namespace can only be an organization namespace.
+The format for the name is `namespace`/`shortname`.The namespace can be an organization or your personal namespace.
+If you omit the namespace part in the name, then the resource looks for the repository in your personal namespace.
+You can manage mirrors for repositories in your personal namespace, but not in the personal namespace of other users.
+The token you use in `quayToken` determines the user account you are using.

 __Type__: string